This Gym for Seniors is Changing How We Think About Fitness - Boca News

 Not only will seniors attending classes at Beyond Fitness have something exciting to look forward to every week, but the classes will be fun, exciting, and community-focused.

-The gym has teachers who’ll focus boxing for patients with Parkinson’s.
+The gym has teachers who will focus on boxing for patients with Parkinson’s.
 They’ll also have yoga, meditation, tai chi, and zumba classes for those struggling with arthritis.
 There will even be bone-health belly dancing classes for Alzheimer’s patients!

 Behind Beyond Fitness

-Colleen and Jaron picked the name Beyond Fitness because their center’s about much more than fitness.
-Fitness is important, but health goes beyond simply working out.
+Colleen and Jaron picked the name Beyond Fitness because their center is about much more than fitness.
+Fitness is important but health goes beyond simply working out.
 Health is about exercising the mind as much as the body.
 Meditation classes help to achieve this holistic type of health.

 Meditation exercises the mind by helping people be still.
 This increases focus, calmness, and leaves behind a general sense of happiness.
 Empowering the elderly to be more comfortable and calm in both their minds and bodies helps them become more present and positive.